mongodb-industry-solutions/Connected-Vehicle-Edge-Server/README.md

         your-app-id                          your-project-id           app-_id

 7. Congrats!
 The first part is done.
-Now you'll continue with configuring / running the vehicle simulator
+Now you'll continue with configuring Edge Server

-## Part 2 - Edge Server
+# Part 2 - Edge Server
-# Edge Server

 Edge Server is a local server that sits between your client devices and MongoDB Atlas App Services.